hudiniq/StoryHawk/README.md

 If d20+PB+UB+AB > DC => Success
 if DC > 10+PB => 1 skill XP

+A roll of 20 is an automatic success and a roll of 1 is an automatic failure.
+They are a good way to bring flavour as great luck or misfortune.

 Any other character may add half the PB (min 1) of a skill that could contribute to the solution.

 If DM decides an action is worthy of "divine favour" or it's simply done from an advantageous position, he can grant Advantage to the roll.
 (Rolling twice keeping the highest.)